openshift/openshift-origin-design/designs/developer/operator-serverless-45/event-source-add.md

 If no Knative Services exist in the current project, the user is informed immediately.
 In this case, the user must cancel out of the flow.

 ![event-source-13](img/event-source-13.png)
-Figure 13 : No Knative Services exist
+Figure 13 - No Knative Services exist

 ### Upon Creation
-Once created, navigate to topology, display the event source which was created along with the Sink Connector.
+Once created, the user will be automatically navigated to the topology view and see the event source which was created along with the Sink Connector.